 Create a free profile to get unlimited access to exclusive show news, updates, and more!

-On The Kelly Clarkson Show's January 9th episode, step-in Host Howie Mandel brought on a very special guest for an interview: His America’s Got Talent: All-Stars co-worker Terry Crews.
+On The Kelly Clarkson Show's January 9 episode, step-in Host Howie Mandel brought on a very special guest for an interview: His then-America’s Got Talent: All-Stars co-worker Terry Crews.
 (Mandel is a Judge on the talent competition show, while Crews is the Host.)

 As soon as Crews came on stage, he began his signature pec-popping routine.

 “That never gets old, buddy,” Mandel said with a laugh.
 “Don’t you think that’s amazing?
 You got talent.
 You always do the flexing.
 And I noticed at work, at AGT, you taught Simon [Cowell] how to do it, you taught Heidi [Klum] how to do it.”

 “She tells me she can do it.
 I’m not allowed to see whether she can.
 Her eyes are here.
 I’ve never seen it,” Mandel said cheekily.
 “How did you teach them, and why did you teach them?”